We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 She adds that repeated practice with the exercise can help a person consciously control their breath in stressful situations.

 During an attack, first reach for an inhaler, then seek medical treatment if symptoms do not subside.

 If you’re curious about essential oils, and how they might help ease your symptoms of asthma, do a little homework first.

 You don’t necessarily need a doctor’s supervision to use essential oils, but it’s a good idea to let them know what you plan to use.
 Your doctor can tell you whether these oils may react with any medications you’re taking.

 The U.S. Food and Drug Administration (FDA) doesn’t regulate essential oils.
 That means oil qualities and purity levels are entirely dependent on the manufacturer’s self-imposed standards.
 Research brands before purchasing.

-Don’t be afraid to talk with your doctor, a nurse, or anyone who is familiar with essential oils.
-Though not a traditional medical treatment, many healthcare workers understand how to use these oils and can help you start using them, too.
+Don’t be afraid to talk with your doctor or a nurse.
+Many healthcare providers understand how to use these oils and can help you start using them.

-If you begin experiencing any unusual symptoms while using essential oils, you should discontinue use and consult your doctor.
+If you begin experiencing any unusual symptoms while using essential oils, you should stop using them and contact your doctor.